sassoftware/viya4-iac-k8s/docs/user/OpenStackHPOSUsage.md

 >   Do **not** include `export` in this file — see Step 3.
 > - `--volume $(pwd):/workspace` mounts your local directory so `terraform.tfvars`,
 >   `terraform.tfstate`, `inventory`, and `ansible-vars.yaml` are written back to your host.
-> - `--env IAC_TOOLING=docker` is set automatically by the image entrypoint but can
->   be set explicitly for clarity.

 | Sub-command | What it does |
 |---|---|